Royal tours of Australia: 2011

-"It has been a difficult year for this country in many ways despite the successes.
-The world witnessed the anguish of Australians as they lived through a summer of national disasters.
-We were all inspired by the courage and resolution shown by those affected in the face of crippling desolation.
-Ever since I first came here in 1954 I have watched Australia grow and develop at an extraordinary rate.
-This country has made dramatic progress economically in social scientific and industrial endeavours and above all in self-confidence."

 The Queen visited Canberra, Brisbane, Melbourne and Perth during the tour.
 In Perth she attended the Commonwealth Heads of Government Meeting.

+2012

 Prince Charles travelled to Australia in November 2012 with the Duchess of Cornwall as part of a visit to Papua New Guinea, Australia and New Zealand on behalf of the Queen of each respective Realm in the year of the Queen's Diamond Jubilee.
-Also in 2012 Prince Edward, Duke of Kent visited from 28 January to 1 February and Prince Richard, Duke of Gloucester visited from 21 to 26 May.
+Earlier in 2012 Prince Edward, Duke of Kent visited from 28 January to 1 February and Prince Richard, Duke of Gloucester visited from 21 to 26 May.

+2013

 In October 2013, Prince Harry visited Sydney for the centenary celebrations of the Royal Australian Navy.
 Representing his grandmother, the Queen, he took the salute from HMAS Leeuwin alongside Governor-General Quentin Bryce.
 The prince made a further visit to SAS forces in Perth before departing for the United Kingdom.

+2014

+In April 2014, Prince William arrived in Australia for a ten-day tour with his wife, the Duchess of Cambridge, and their son, Prince George.
+The family's itinerary took them to Sydney, Brisbane, Canberra, Uluru and Adelaide.
 In November 2014, Prince Edward, Earl of Wessex, visited Australia at the invitation of The Duke of Edinburgh's International Award – Australia.
 He attended 18 engagements in Sydney, Brisbane and Perth.

-In April 2014, Prince William arrived in Australia for a ten-day tour with his wife, the Duchess of Cambridge, and their son, Prince George.
-The family's itinerary took them to Sydney, Brisbane, Canberra, Uluru and Adelaide.